 Either Microsoft MPI and Intel MPI is used on Windows, and MPICH2, Intel MPI, and OpenMPI may be used on Linux.

-- The processes field is enabled and set according to the desired processes to run the simulation.
+- In FDTD and varFDTD, the processes field is enabled and set according to the desired number of processes to run the simulation.

-- While keeping threads to 1, each MPI process will utilize 1 core on the computer.
+- While keeping threads to 1, each MPI process will utilize 1 core/thread on the computer.

-- The number of MPI processes should not exceed the maximum number of cores on the computer.
+- The number of MPI processes should not exceed the maximum number of cores/threads on the computer.

 - Each MPI process can be locked to a specific core/thread when running the simulation with the pinning option for the MPI.

 Example: On a 32 core computer where Processes=32, Threads=1, Capacity=1.
 This will run the simulation using 32 MPI processes where each process will utilize 1 core/thread.

 - On the other Lumerical simulation tool and when running with ‘Local Computer’ as the ‘Job launching preset’, the processes field is disabled.

-- Set 'Threads' to the number of cores/threads to run the simulation.
+- Set 'Threads' to the number of cores/threads you want to use to run the simulation.